BTC, ETH, BNB, SOL, ADA, XRP, LUNA, AVAX, DOT, DOGE

-Veteran trader Peter Brandt warned that “chart pattern breakouts should be viewed with great suspicion” during the little-traded holiday period in the last half of December.
+Real Vision CEO Raoul Pal said in an interview with Vlad from The Stakeborg Talks that the recent Bitcoin sale may have been due to institutional investors making a profit, but he believes the sale could be coming to an end.

-Analysts remain bullish for 2022.
-Cryptocurrency analyst and pseudonymous Twitter user DecodeJar believes that Bitcoin could top $ 100,000 and hit the conservative price target at $ 190,000.
+But nevertheless, Veteran trader Peter Brandt is of the opinion that the panic selling has not happened yet, which is known to indicate floors.

-Could Bitcoin continue its recovery in the coming days and lift altcoins?
+Could Bitcoin extend its decline or post a strong recovery above $ 50,000 in the next few days?
 Let’s study the charts of the top 10 cryptocurrencies to find out.

 BTC / USDT